Jesssullivan/LeafletSync/README.md

 # LeafletSync
-Fetch utility for private releases / files for GitHub / BitBucket
+*a ridiculous fetch utility for private releases / files for GitHub / BitBucket*